 In his search for an academic program and campus life that would make him feel at home, he made his decision.
 “I chose Cleveland State for its reputation and ranking, and campus located in the heart of the city,” he says.

 “There were many opportunities to meet people on campus,” the Indian international student says, referring to the Indian Student Association and International Friendships, Inc. “Through these student groups, I even connected with other students before my arrival in the US.”
 This made the transition to life in Cleveland easier for K. Aditya.

-“CSU has a large international student body, with many students from India,” says K. Aditya.
+“Cleveland State has a large international student body, with many students from India,” says K. Aditya.
 In Cleveland, he found the foods he craved, Indian festivals celebrated by the local community, and an easily accessible Hindu temple.